What we do

 The Regulators' code: Principals of effective regulation.
 Published 2014

-Implementation of the Regulators Code principals: How the GLA meets the requirements of the Regulators Code
+Implementation of the Regulators Code principals: How the GLAA meets the requirements of the Regulators Code

 The Guidance on Regulation Code of Practice: How we apply the principals of the code to our guidance on legislation